-- On any available information about the needs of relevant equality groups: The Information Services Disability Information Officer was consulted and tested the software for its compliance with the latest version of the Web Content Accessibility Guidelines AA standard and noted areas where the software fails to comply.
-We are in discussions with the supplier to improve these issues as soon as possible, (reasonable adjustments will be in place in the meantime as discussed below).
+- On any available information about the needs of relevant equality groups: The Information Services Disability Information Officer was consulted and tested the software for its compliance with the latest version of the Web Content Accessibility Guidelines AA standard.
 We will monitor all feedback for any comments related positively or negatively to any nine of the protected characteristics and act accordingly.
-Also, several members of staff were asked to test the tool. - Any gaps in evidence/insufficient information to properly assess the policy, and how this be will be addressed: At this stage we feel we have sufficient evidence to proceed. - If application of this policy/practice leads to discrimination (direct or indirect), harassment, victimisation, less favourable treatment for particular equality groups: We do not envisage that this software and guidance will lead to any form of prohibited conduct.
-All steps have been put in place to ensure the software and guidance is as accessible and compatible with assistive technology as possible to disabled users.
-Reasonable adjustments will be put in place where appropriate to ensure no disadvantage, for instance offering the training in an alternative method such as face to face.
-Where a member of staff was unable to use the software for a reason related to a disability and we could not rectify this, reasonable adjustments such as offering the form in an alternative format or offering the member of staff assistance to complete the form would be provided.
-We have already been in discussions with the suppliers of the software about the accessibility changes we would like implemented. - If the policy/practice contributes to advancing equality of opportunity2 The planning and development of the software has taken accessibility into consideration from the beginning and has been tested by the University's Disability Information Officer to ensure that it takes accounts the needs of disabled people.
-As the software is managed centrally it is easier to control accessibility issues from the outset, however, we may need to rely on the supplier for certain amendments.
-The change is intended to streamline a procedure that so far has been time-consuming and has led to the number of completed assessments becoming too large for a structured database.
-Continuing with the old system would lead to duplication of efforts due to the database not being properly searchable.
-While no direct effect on accessibility, this is an overall improvement which was the focus of and intention of the system.
+Also, several members of staff were asked to test the training. - Any gaps in evidence/insufficient information to properly assess the policy, and how this be will be addressed: At this stage we feel we have sufficient evidence to proceed. - If application of this policy/practice leads to discrimination (direct or indirect), harassment, victimisation, less favourable treatment for particular equality groups: We do not envisage that this training will lead to any form of prohibited conduct.
+All steps have been put in place to ensure the training is as accessible and compatible with assistive technology as possible to disabled users.
+Reasonable adjustments will be put in place where appropriate to ensure no disadvantage, for instance offering the training in an alternative method such as face to face. - If the policy/practice contributes to advancing equality of opportunity The planning and development of the training has taken accessibility into consideration from the beginning and has been tested by the University's Disability Information Officer to ensure that it takes accounts the needs of disabled people.
+As the training is managed centrally it is easier to control accessibility issues from the outset but also to respond quickly to any issues. - If there is an opportunity in applying this policy/practice to foster good relations: The training will ensure that all staff are better equipped to comply with new data protection legislation and thus a breach and possible fine can be prevented.
+Promotion of accessibility will be part of the training and support.
+We hope that by demonstrating our commitment to considering equality issues and taking account of the needs of various protected characteristics we will demonstrate our desire not only to meet our needs under the legislation but to promote good practice and therefore prompt and foster good relations.

-1 Note: only the duty to eliminate discrimination applies to marriage and civil partnership.
+&lt;sup>1 Note: only the duty to eliminate discrimination applies to marriage and civil partnership.
 There is no need to have regard to advancing equality or opportunity or fostering good relations in this respect.

-2 This question does not apply to the protected characteristic of marriage or civil partnership
+&lt;sup>2 This question does not apply to the protected characteristic of marriage or civil partnership